kevkaleido/kevs_blog1/src/content/blog/JPHS.md

 *In a dark, empty stage.
 A single spotlight suddenly illuminates, revealing Romeo standing with his hand on his heart, his eyes closed in deep contemplation.
 He speaks with intensity and flourish.*

 **Romeo:**
-In the vast cosmos, there exists a creature more bizarre than any poet's fevered dream!
+ There exists a creature more bizarre than any poet's fevered dream!
 Listen closely, for this tale shall haunt you with its dreadful, undeniable truth!
 There is a <a class="subtle-green" href="https://en.wikipedia.org/wiki/Turritopsis_dohrnii">jellyfish</a> also known as the immortal jellyfish, a creature both wretched and wondrous!
 And this tiny marvel possesses the power to defy the most relentless of foes: death itself!
 When it faces mortal peril, it simply... reverses its life cycle!
 It becomes young again!
 Taunting fate with every pulse of its immortal being!